 Hugh, the warehouse manager, and Charlie, the head of shipping and receiving, kept things moving in and out of the mechanical warehouse and taught me more than anyone else.

 I worked in the hydraulic and pneumatic section of the warehouse.
 My direct supervisor was a young guy whose name I don't remember.
 This kid was lazy, slick, and worthless, rarely on time, and often didn't show up for work.
-You could tell by the pile of receiving shipments sitting on the floor unopened.
-He taught me if we worked too hard or fast, we would work ourselves out of a job.
+You could tell by the pile of unopened received shipments sitting on the floor.
+He told me that if we worked too hard or fast, we would work ourselves out of a job.
 Yeah, he was a Communist.

 I tried to figure it out but didn't understand the whole process, so I sought out Hugh and Charlie.
 They explained the process and answered my thousands of questions.
-Before long, Tommy fired the kid.
-I was in charge of the warehouse.
+Before long, Tommy fired the kid, and I was running the warehouse.

 Next, I began rearranging the warehouse to make it more efficient.
-I inventoried what was on hand, helped Ron at the city sales desk, and had Tommy buy me a proper toolset and workbench.
+I inventoried what was on hand, covered the city sales desk for Ron, and had Tommy buy a proper toolset and workbench.
 I began converting hydraulic pumps, valves, and motors.
 The hose guys taught me how to make hydraulic hoses, and the mechanical guys taught me about power transmission products.

-I worked there for four years while my personal life and the company changed.
-I met and married Becki.
-I began going to a church that emphasized Military Service as a responsibility.
-Genuine Parts bought Motion Industries.
+During the four years I worked there, my personal life and the company changed—I met and married Becki, I began attending a church that emphasized Military Service as a responsibility, and Motion Industries became part of Genuine Parts.
 Tommy, Kathy, Ron, and Beverly all left.

 I went into the Army in 1976.

 When I left the Army in 1980, I returned to Motion Industries.
-They hired me in their Management Training Program.
-I attended schools, shadowed the sales guys, answered phones, worked the warehouse to refresh my memory on inventory, stock numbers, and procedures, and helped at the City Sales Desk.
-Everything was going well until the company hired a kid, fresh out of college, for a job for which I had trained and deserved.
+They hired me into their Management Training Program.
+I attended schools, shadowed the salesmen, answered phones, worked the warehouse to refresh my memory on inventory, stock numbers, and procedures, and manned the City Sales Desk.
+Everything was going well until the company hired a college kid for a job that I deserved.
 I should have seen that coming.

-My personal life changed again: I got divorced and met a Kady.
-The only people I liked at Motion were Stan Mayo, a Vietnam Vet, Woodlawn grad, and great guy, Janet and her husband Alan, and Ken.
-I missed the Army and knew I should have never left.
+My personal life changed again—I got divorced and met Kady.
+The only people I liked at Motion were Stan, a Vietnam Veteran, Woodlawn grad, and great guy, Janet and her husband Alan, and Ken.
+I missed the Army and knew I shouldn't have left.

 I reenlisted in the Army in March 1981, married Kady that December, and said goodbye to Motion Industries forever.
 No Hard Feelings.